iShark5060/tc-bot/README.md

 Installing and starting the Bot

 ```
-# dowload all the dependencies listed in the package.json
+# download all the dependencies listed in the package.json
 npm install

+# build the TypeScript code
+npm run build

 # actually start the bot
-node .
+npm start

+# for development with auto-reloading (recommended)
+npm run dev

-# what I recommend is using PM2
+# what I recommend is using PM2 (simple method)
-pm2 start . --cwd path/to/the/tc-bot/ --name "TC-Bot" --time
+pm2 start dist/tc-bot.js --name "TC-Bot" --time

+# or with a PM2 ecosystem file for better control
+pm2 start ecosystem.config.cjs

+# to deploy slash commands to Discord
+npm run deploy
 ```